CAquilina-Veitch/Comparer/README.md

 - **ELO Rating**: Standard chess ELO algorithm with K-factor of 32
 - **Starting Rating**: All Pokemon start at 1500 ELO
+- **Adaptive Selection**: Weighted random selection that increasingly favors lower-rated Pokemon
+  - Uses median rating as baseline for weighting
+  - Lower-rated Pokemon can become up to 10x more likely to appear at full bias
+- **Name Test Scoring**: Selected Pokemon gain ELO from each unselected Pokemon in the group
 - **API**: Uses PokeAPI (https://pokeapi.co) for Pokemon data
 - **Storage**: Browser localStorage for data persistence
 - **Compatibility**: Works on all modern browsers (Chrome, Firefox, Safari, Edge)